 Academically, I received my Honours Bachelor of Music from Northwestern University and a certificate in Chamber Music Performance from the University of Wisconsin - Milwaukee.
 My principal teachers include Robert Marcellus, Russell Dagon, Clark Brody and Donald Montanaro.

 In 1993, I was awarded First Prize at the 27th CBC Radio Competition.

 We are all unique.
-From that perspective, I work with an individual's strengths and weaknesses to help him or her become the best he or she can be - as a clarinet player and a musician.
+From that perspective, I work with an individual's strengths and weaknesses to help them become the best they can be – both as a clarinet player and a musician.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.Ã